dgarcoe/FCGR/readme.md

 ## Setup
-fcgr is included in PyPI, so you can install it by
+fcgr can be installed with pip

 ```bash
 pip install fcgr-0.1-py3-none-any.whl